 We have identified these issues in previous articles, and although at a global level, work is being done to tackle this problem, we have designed a new series of audit templates specifically addressing this.

-With our templates for less complicated entities (LCEs), we have set out to reduce the compliance burden that the current ISAs create and to focus on what is relevant to smaller organisations.
-We have done this in part by referencing the suggested application material for small entities within the existing standards and leaving out the content that will only be relevant in larger entities (e.g. internal audit).
+Our templates for less complicated entities (LCEs)seek to reduce the compliance burden that the current ISAs create and to focus on what is relevant to smaller organisations.

-We also aim to improve audit quality, evidence and documentation by reducing the number of pages and work items, and instead, we ask questions that prompt qualitative answers with solid evidence, rather than ticking “yes” or “no” answers.
+We aim to improve audit quality, evidence and documentation by reducing the number of pages and work items, and instead, we ask questions that prompt qualitative answers with solid evidence, rather than ticking “yes” or “no” answers.
 We have also tried to reduce the heavy and complex language of the standards to use brief, plain English wherever possible to ensure auditors can understand the true essence of the requirements laid out by ISAs.

 Use of the LCE series templates